 One of my weekly enjoyments is book shopping through the local thrift stores.
 Every now and then, I will find something good.
 I haven’t found much to sell on Ebay; the competition for those finds are fierce.
 But it can be rewarding to locate some dusty paperback you’ve always wanted to read, just never had the time, money or inclination.
-I really need to actually pull the books out of the pile and start reading The Harrad Experiment, The Sterile Cuckoo, or Death Turns A Smile before they disintegrate.
+I need to pull the books out of the pile and start reading The Harrad Experiment, The Sterile Cuckoo, or Death Turns A Smile before they disintegrate.

-I’ve always been fan of noir writer Jim Thompson.
+I’ve been fan of noir writer Jim Thompson for years.
 He came of age in the 1920’s and went through the great depression, trying to survive as a writer.
 Over-looked in his lifetime, Thompson’s fame would increase after he died in the early 1970’s.
 Which just goes to show that the best way to make it as a writer is to drop dead.
 He cranked out a mountain of detective and crime novels for a small paperback company in the 1950’s.
 Some of them, such as The Getaway, were later filmed for the big screen.